Casey Affleck: Sexual harassment allegations

 Affleck has settled two sexual harassment lawsuits out of court for an undisclosed amount.

 In 2010, two of his former co-workers from I'm Still Here filed civil lawsuits against Affleck.
 Amanda White, one of the film's producers, sued Affleck for $2 million with multiple complaints including sexual harassment and breach of oral contract.
 She detailed numerous "uninvited and unwelcome sexual advances" in the workplace.
 White alleged that Affleck refused to honor the terms of the production agreement, including her fee, in retaliation.

-The film's cinematographer, Magdalena Gorka, sued Affleck for $2.25 million with multiple complaints including intentional infliction of emotional distress and breach of oral contract.
+The film's cinematographer, Magdalena Górka, sued Affleck for $2.25 million with multiple complaints including intentional infliction of emotional distress and breach of oral contract.
 Gorka alleged that she had been subjected to "routine instances" of sexual harassment by crew members including Antony Langdon, "within the presence and with the active encouragement of Affleck."

-Initially, Affleck denied the allegations and threatened to countersue; his lawyer described both claims as "total fiction" and "completely fabricated".
+Initially, Affleck denied the allegations and threatened to countersue.
 No countersuits were filed.
 His lawyer claimed, "Both women left the film in April 2009 and both were refused when they wanted to return", and "there was no mention of sexual harassment before June [2010]."
-The film's associate producer Nicole Acacio and an unnamed female editor both defended Affleck's conduct on set, saying that "I never saw anything out of the ordinary either on or off set", and "nothing I've ever witnessed would lead me to think he could ever do anything like that."
+The film's associate producer Nicole Acacio and an unnamed female editor both defended Affleck's conduct on set.
 The lawsuits were later settled out of court.
 Both women received credit for their work on the project; no details of any financial settlement were released.